Park Square Consulting are proud supporters of The 125 Group.

 The group was established in 1994 and exists to preserve and protect the British High Speed Train, styled for much of its life as the 'Intercity 125'.
 An important and iconic piece of British engineering, the diesel-powered design has been in service for many decades and is still a reliable mainstay of the UK rail network.

 The loco is owned by the National Railway Museum in York, and is currently based at the Grand Central Railway in Ruddington.
+For more information on how to donate towards their £100,000 target to build a HST Depot at Ruddington, check out their page here.

 In November 2014, three Park Square Consulting colleagues were lucky enough to be invited to ride on the first passenger service hauled by the prototype loco since the seventies.
 Industrial design guru Sir Kenneth Grange (pictured below looking at the front of the train) - whose work includes the Kenwood Mixer, Parker Pen and London Taxi - was also amoungst the guests.